 Summer hasn’t left us!
 The tropics have come to Chicago!
 Well, kinda.
-If you’re looking for humid temperatures, palm trees, beach chairs and water play even when the weather outside is frightful, head to one of the region’s indoor waterparks.
+If you’re looking for humid temps, palm trees, beach chairs and water play even when the weather outside is frightful, head to one of the region’s indoor waterparks.
 There are great options located a short drive from the city and many offer day passes.
 Read on to see which ones you should visit when you need an escape.

 Main Attraction: Let’s be honest, the real thrill for kids when it comes to Great Wolf Lodge is the pools . . . and the 80,000-square-foot indoor pool and outdoor pool with cabana area has no chance of disappointing.
 This signature attraction at every Great Wolf Lodge includes Fort Mackenzie, a multi-level interactive water fort treehouse with a massive tipping water bucket, Crooked Creek winding lazy river, Slap Tail Pond wave pool, toddler water features, and the River Canyon Run, which is a 476-foot-long family raft ride with a raft elevator that does all the heavy lifting for you.

 The Thrill Factor: This park is perfect for families who have kids that vary greatly in age, because there is absolutely no way you'll hear complaints of boredom.
 The slides offer high-speed water fun that will entertain older kids for hours.